logdna/logspout/README.md

 Do not forget to add `-u root` (in CLI) or `user: root` (in YAML) in case of having permission issues.

 ### Seperating inputs
 Users may wish to seperate stdout and stderr from a given container in order to tag it before ingestion.
-In order to archive this the use can set the `FILTER_SOURCES` appropriately.
+In order to archive this the user can set the `FILTER_SOURCES` appropriately.

 ```
 FILTER_SOURCES: "stdout"